Codejoy-Lab/lobe-chat/docs/Environment-Variable.md

 ### `ACCESS_CODE`

 - Type: Optional
-- Description: Add a password to access the LobeChat service, the password should be 6 digits or letters
+- Description: Add a password to access the CoolAI service, the password should be 6 digits or letters
 - Default: -
 - Example: `awCT74` or `e3@09!`